Palomino19/project-structure-1/README.md

 -   [Redux Thunk](https://github.com/reduxjs/redux-thunk) - This allows you to
     dispatch functions as actions.
-It's the simplest of solutions, and works perfectly for containing small side-effects.
+It's the simplest of solutions, and works perfectly for containing small, simple side-effects.
 -   [Redux Saga](https://github.com/redux-saga/redux-saga) - This is the middle
-    ground, it makes dealing with asynchronous effects straightforward and to the point in managing.
+    ground, it makes dealing with asynchronous effects straightforward and to the point in managing by leveraging JavaScript generators.
 -   [Redux Observable](https://github.com/redux-observable/redux-observable) -
     For side effects that are very asynchronous and complex to deal with, isolating actions into event streams that can be manipulated with the full